Anacondas: The Hunt for the Blood Orchid: Box office

-Anacondas: The Hunt for the Blood Orchid debuted at second place in the box office, earned $32.2 million in the United States and an international gross of $38.8 million, bringing a worldwide total of $71 million.
+Anacondas: The Hunt for the Blood Orchid debuted at second place in the box office, earned $32.2 million in the United States and an international gross of $38.8 million, bringing a worldwide total of $71 million, making it the lowest-grossing film in the franchise.

-Critical reception
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 28 critics, indicating "mixed or average" reviews.

 Roger Ebert awarded the film two out of four stars, a rating less than that he gave the original film.
-Ebert, however, praised Matthew Marsden's performance as being "suitably treacherous".
+Ebert praised Matthew Marsden's performance as being "suitably treacherous".
 Keith Philipps of The A.V.
 Club criticized the movie for its CGI snakes, while The Oregonians Karen Karbo said it never "takes itself too seriously".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.